photovoltex/tauri-interop/README.md

 restriction how the collection of commands and the command definition works from `tauri`.
 The important detail is, that as long as the commands are not defined in `lib.rs` the restriction are neglectable.

-By doing that, we need to add `tauri` as dependency, with the restriction of only being added to the host target.
-This should be already done if the [required crates](#required-crates) are added.

 With that done, our main binary can't find the `greet` command anymore to include in the `tauri::generate_handler!` macro.
 To resolve this we need to call the `tauri_interop::collect_commands!()` macro at the end of the file, where we moved the `greet` command, which should be `cmd.rs`.

-The call of `tauri_interop::collect_commands!()` will then generate a function called `get_handlers` in the current in the module where it was called.
+The call of `tauri_interop::collect_commands!()` will then generate a function called `get_handlers` in the module where it was called.
 This function is intended to be called in place of `tauri::generate_handler!` and will add the commands automatically annotated with `tauri_interop::command` to our tauri app.
 To create more complex command constellations `tauri_interop::combine_handlers!()` is provided to merge commands from multiple modules.

 Now we need to actually call the defined command in our `common` crate from our `wasm` code.
 To do that we just need to go to `src/app.rs` and replace `invoke("greet", args).await.as_string().unwrap()` with `common::cmd::greet(&name).await`.